-7.2.10.2 Groundwater and Surface Water Monitoring Program
+7.2.10.1 Groundwater and Surface Water Monitoring Program

-A groundwater and surface water monitoring plan must be described that ensures the long- term security of the water resources, and must include, but not be limited to, a groundwater monitoring program that will require the drilling of an appropriate number of monitoring and production wells and a real-time monitoring program for water quality, quantity, and climate.
+A groundwater and surface water monitoring plan shall be described that ensures the long-term security of the water resources, and shall include, but not be limited to, a groundwater monitoring program that will require the drilling of an appropriate number of monitoring and production wells and a real-time monitoring program for water quality, quantity, and climate.

 Locations for potential groundwater monitoring program and real-time monitoring program stations shall be identified as part of the groundwater and surface water monitoring program.
-Monitoring locations within Protected Water Supply Area should be included.
+Monitoring locations within Protected Water Supply Area shall be included.

-7.2.10.3 Avifauna Mitigation and Monitoring Plan
+7.2.10.2 Avifauna Mitigation and Monitoring Plan

-An Avifauna Mitigation and Monitoring Plan (including Migratory Birds, raptors, upland game birds and Species at Risk) should be developed in consultation with Department of Fisheries, Forestry and Agriculture (FFA) and Environment and Climate Change Canada's Canadian Wildlife Service (ECCC-CWS) and included in the EIS.
-The plan should include mitigation measures, monitoring, and adaptive management frameworks for minimizing impacts of the Project on Avifauna.
+An Avifauna Mitigation and Monitoring Plan (including migratory birds, raptors, upland game birds and SAR) shall be developed in consultation with ECCC's Canadian Wildlife Service and included in the EIS.
+The plan shall include mitigation measures, monitoring, and adaptive management frameworks for minimizing impacts of the Project on Avifauna.